8 Essential Tips for Writing Music You’ll Love

 In the music business, there has been wisdom passed around that if a song is memorable when it’s played with just an acoustic guitar and a voice, it will translate well to any arrangement.

 With that in mind, start with a simple repeating chord progression.
 Create variation from there to build a structure for your song or composition.
+Use music notation app if you need to.

 2. Start with Lyrics